DLM-IBM/glossary/index.md

 {: #x4585344}

 An infrastructure in which the storage and processing of data for applications is offloaded from a mobile device into the cloud.
 With mobile cloud computing, applications are not limited to a specific carrier, but are accessed through the Web.

-### model
-{: #x2245601}

-A physical or business representation of the structure of the data from one or more data sources.
-A model describes data objects, structure, and grouping, as well as relationships and security.
-In Cognos Analytics, a model or a subset of the model must be published to the Cognos server as a package for users to create and run reports.

 ## N